Ordinary Time: January 20th

-- St. Sebastian's Day is marked in Sicily and in Kerala, India with huge celebrations.
+- St. Sebastian's Day is marked in Sicily, bread festival in Lubrin, Spain and in Kerala, India with huge celebrations.
 Try a Sicilian or Kerala dish for dinner tonight in honor of the saint.

-- If you have an athlete in your family teach them the prayer to St. Sebastian.
+- If you have an athlete in your family teach them to invoke St. Sebastian.